Hospice Lotteries are subject to age limits

 Florence Nightingale Hospice Charity in Aylesbury, Buckinghamshire

-Rennie Grove Hospice Care incorporating a Hospice at Home Service (in Hertfordshire and Buckinghamshire) and a Day Hospice in St Albans
+Rennie Grove Hospice Care incorporates a Hospice at Home Service (in Hertfordshire and Buckinghamshire) and a Day Hospice in St Albans

 South Bucks Hospice in High Wycombe, Buckinghamshire